SpartaSystems/holdmail/README.md

 * The app manages its own database, so this user will need to have sufficient provileges to create and modify tables.

-* Holdmail doesn't distribute drivers for external databases (for reasons of distributable size, but mostly to avoid farcical licensing complications &#128584;).
+* HoldMail doesn't distribute drivers for external databases (for reasons of distributable size, but mostly to avoid farcical licensing complications &#128584;).
-   * If using the Holdmail RPM distribution, place your driver JAR file in <code>/opt/holdmail/lib</code> and the app will find it automatically.
+   * If using the HoldMail RPM distribution, place your driver JAR file in <code>/opt/holdmail/lib</code> and the app will find it automatically.
    * To use the MySQL configuration above, you'll need to download the [MySQL connector driver JAR](https://dev.mysql.com/downloads/connector/j/5.0.html) yourself.

+### Mail Forwarding

+To release forwarded mails from HoldMail to the real world, you'll need to configure an external SMTP relay server.
+By default, HoldMail is configured with itself as the outgoing SMTP relay, so forwarded messages will just end up back in HoldMail!

+&#9889; This feature is in its infancy, and can be temperamental.
+Most real-world relays are (and should be) pretty strict and may reject, or worse, silently discard a forwarded email.
+A familiar "From" email may be specified, as many relays won't trust arbitrary sender addresses.
+Your system/network administrator may be needed to help you trace outbound delivery issues.

+	# the outgoing relay hostname (default: localhost)
+	holdmail.outgoing.smtp.server=localhost

+	# the outgoing relay port (default: holdmail's SMTP port)
+	holdmail.outgoing.smtp.port=${holdmail.smtp.port}

+	# the "From" header to be set on a forwarded mail (default: holdmail@localhost.localdomain)
+	holdmail.outgoing.mail.from=holdmail@spartasystems.com

-## Build It
+## Run It From Source

-The backend is a [Spring Boot](http://projects.spring.io/spring-boot) application, exposing a REST API and SMTP server.
+HoldMail's backend is a [Spring Boot](http://projects.spring.io/spring-boot) application, exposing a REST API and SMTP server.
+The UI is an [Angular JS](https://angularjs.org) & [Bootstrap](http://getbootstrap.com) web application.

 ### You'll Need: